mblayman/mattlayman.com/content/understand-django/2020-12-16-middleware-do-you-go.md

 like Gunicorn,
 you have to give the application server the path to your WSGI module.
+We will cover application servers in a later topic, but, for now, know that an application server can run your Django app.
 If your project directory containing your settings file is called `project`, then calling Gunicorn looks like: